bsodmike/extensible-encrypter-rs/README.md

 ## Upcoming

+- [ ] Store bytes directly, between encoding/decoding
+- [ ] Encode to base64 instead of hex, as the latter wastes 2-bytes for every byte.
 - [ ] Add other hashing algorithms
 - [ ] Add other ciphers
 - [ ] Add examples